 How Real Trade And Investment Payments Are Settled

-Whether you are settling for goods, funding a credit facility, or posting margin, the steps of a legitimate payment process are consistent: instruction, messaging, clearing, settlement, and confirmation.
-None of these steps require KTT, and no serious bank operations team expects to see it.
+Whether you are paying for goods, funding a facility, or posting margin, a legitimate workflow is consistent: instruction, compliance checks, messaging, settlement, and confirmation.

 Stage